-Occasionally, individuals reached out to touch the Savior, as was the case when the woman with an issue of blood “touched the border of his garment” (see Luke 8:43–46; emphasis added).
+Occasionally individuals reached out to touch the Savior, as was the case when the woman with an issue “touched the border of his garment” (see Luke 8:43–46; emphasis added).
 In some instances, however, there was more involved than the simple act of touching.
-In the case of the woman just cited, Jesus said He knew “that virtue is gone out of me” (Luke 8:46).
-Joseph Smith explained that “the virtue here referred to is the spirit of life” and that we sometimes become weakened when giving blessings.
+In the case of the woman just cited, Jesus said that he knew “that virtue had gone out of him” (v 46).
+Joseph Smith explained that “the virtue here referred to is the spirit of life” and we sometimes become weakened when giving blessings (Teachings of the Prophet Joseph Smith 280–81; hereafter TPJS).
 These remarks by Jesus and Joseph Smith imply a transfer of power in such ministrations.

-According to Mark and Luke, Jesus often healed not merely by touching the individual but through a more formal laying on of hands (see Mark 5:23; 6:5; 7:32; 8:22–25; Luke 4:40; 13:13), and He enjoined the disciples to do the same (see Mark 16:18).
-Healing was also often conveyed through this laying on of hands in the post-Resurrection Church (see Acts 9:12, 17; 28:8).
+According to Mark and Luke, Jesus often healed not merely by touching the individual but through a more formal laying on of hands (Mark 5:23; 6:5; 7:32; 8:22–26; Luke 4:40; 13:13), and he enjoined the disciples to do the same (see Mark 16:18).
+Healing was also often conveyed through this laying on of hands in the post-resurrection Church (see for example Acts 9:12, 17; 28:8).
 Jesus also blessed children by laying hands on them (see Mark 10:13–16).
 Laying on of hands has a distinct meaning and purpose in the Bible.
 Authority or power was not passed literally through the arms and hands to the individual, but laying on of hands was a symbolic representation of who or what was the focus of the ritual action.
 The Old Testament usage of laying on of hands related to sacrifice and succession in office.
-In the New Testament, it was associated with healing, with baptism with the Holy Spirit, and with assignment to specific administrative tasks in the Church.
+In the New Testament it was associated with healing and with baptism with the Holy Spirit, and with assignment to specific administrative tasks in the Church.
 All the examples mentioned in the New Testament of the laying on of hands have the following underlying unifying characteristics: the context is always sacred, as frequent mention of prayer shows, and in each instance something is achieved through the practice, even though the laying on of hands is a symbolic action.

-Third Nephi, sometimes referred to as the fifth Gospel in Latter-day Saint circles, describes Christ’s post-Resurrection ministry to the Nephites in terms similar to those used in the four New Testament Gospels.
-It emphasizes the individual experiences of the Nephite people with the resurrected Messiah, noting their direct physical contact with Him as well as His laying on of hands as the symbolic act of transmitting authority and power.
-In addition, various forms of the word minister are used in connection with these experiences.
-In his introduction to the appearance narrative, Mormon states, “Behold, I will show unto you that the people . . . did have great favors shown unto them, and great blessings poured out upon their heads, insomuch that soon after the ascension of Christ into heaven he did truly manifest himself unto them—showing his body unto them, and ministering unto them; and an account of his ministry shall be given hereafter” (3 Nephi 10:18–19; emphasis added).
+Third Nephi, sometimes referred to as the fifth Gospel in LDS circles, describes Christ’s post-resurrection ministry to the Nephites in terms similar to those used in the four New Testament Gospels.
+It emphasizes the individual experiences of the Nephite people with the resurrected Messiah, noting their direct physical contact with him as well as his laying on of hands as the symbolic act of transmitting authority and power.
+In addition, the use of the word minister in various forms is used in connection with these experiences.
+In his introduction to the appearance narrative Mormon states: “Behold, I will show unto you that the people . . . did have great favors shown unto them, and great blessings poured out upon their heads, insomuch that soon after the ascension of Christ into heaven he did truly manifest himself unto them—showing his body unto them, and ministering unto them; and an account of his ministry shall be given hereafter” (3 Nephi 10:18–19; emphasis added).

 The Book of Mormon account of Jesus’ ministry among the Nephites sharpens our understanding of the principle of service by showing how true disciples should minister to others.
-That account is clearer and more precise than the New Testament account on many points relating to the Gospel.
-It focuses not only on the words of Jesus (doctrine) but also on His actions (application of the doctrines).
-By the power of Christ, Mormon saw into the future—our day (see Mormon 3:16–22).
-It therefore seems fair to assume that He carefully selected material to provide lessons rooted in our own situation.
-After Jesus revealed Himself to the Nephites, He taught by word and example the correlation among individual experience, touching (laying on of hands in many cases), and ministry.
+That account is clearer and more precise than the New Testament one on many points relating to the Gospel.
+It focuses not only on the words of Jesus (doctrine), but also on his actions (application of the doctrines).
+By the power of Christ, Mormon saw into the future—our day (Mormon 3:16–22).
+It therefore seems fair to assume that he carefully selected material to provide lessons rooted in our own situation.
+After Jesus revealed himself to the Nephites, he taught by word and example the correlation between individual experience, touching (laying on of hands in many cases) and ministry.
 The Book of Mormon uses the term minister and its variants to mean both giving individual attention and symbolically transferring power through touching or the laying on of hands.

-When Christ appeared to the ancient inhabitants of America, He invited them to “thrust your hands into my side, and also that ye may feel the prints of the nails in my hands and in my feet, that ye may know that I am the God of Israel, and the God of the whole earth, and have been slain for the sins of the world” (3 Nephi 11:14).
-All the people gathered at the temple in Bountiful “went forth, and thrust their hands into his side, and did feel the prints of the nails in his hands and in his feet” (3 Nephi 11:15), and when they had brought their sick and afflicted and their children, there were as many as 2,500 people (see 3 Nephi 17:25).
-To emphasize the experience, Mormon states, “And this they did do, going forth one by one until they had all gone forth [until they all saw] with their eyes and did feel with their hands” (3 Nephi 11:15; emphasis added).
+When Christ appeared to the ancient inhabitants of America, he invited them to “thrust your hands into my side, and also that ye may feel the prints of the nails in my hands and in my feet, that ye may know that I am the God of Israel, and the God of the whole earth, and have been slain for the sins of the world” (3 Nephi 11:14).
+All the people gathered at the temple in Bountiful “went forth, and thrust their hands into his side, and did feel the prints of the nails in his hands and in his feet” (v 15), and when they had brought their sick and afflicted and their children there were as many as 2,500 people (see 17:25).
+To emphasize the experience, Mormon states, “and this they did do, going forth one by one until they had all gone forth [until they all saw] with their eyes and did feel with their hands” (11:15; emphasis added).
 The cumulative effect of the personal experience left them all worshiping Jesus and crying, “Hosanna!
-Blessed be the name of the Most High God!”
-(3 Nephi 11:17).
+Blessed be the name of the Most High God!” (v 17).

 The resurrected Savior then taught that holy ordinances were to be performed individually.
 He detailed the procedure for performing the ordinance of baptism: